-1. Process non-modularity: the ease of decomposing key activities and processes into sub-components for outsourcing.
+1. Process non-modularity. the ease of decomposing key activities and processes into sub-components for outsourcing.
 For example software testing is amenable to divide and conquer due to standardized, object oriented architecture.
-In contrast, early stage drug discovery is less modular since conducting biochemical experiments require tacit knowledge locked in the minds of the scientists.
+In contrast, early stage drug discovery is less modular since conducting biochemical experiments require tacit knowledge in the minds of the scientists.

-4. IP appropriation risk:The ease by which differentiated assets or know-how can be protected through patents and other IP mechanisms if they are exposed to 3rd parties.
-For example, outsourcing i-Phone manufacturing has low appropriation risk due to a strong thicket of technology patents.
-Outsourcing sales force for med-device has strong appropriation concerns since key physician (customer) relationships are typically with sales reps and not the parent institution.
+4. IP appropriation risk.
+The ease by which differentiated assets or know-how can be protected through patents and other IP mechanisms if they are exposed to 3rd parties.
+For example, outsourcing iPhone manufacturing has low appropriation risk due to a strong thicket of technology patents.
+Outsourcing sales force for med-device has strong appropriation concerns since key physician relationships are typically with sales reps.

 Executives must assess and anticipate emerging technology, market and regulatory trends along the above four structural drivers.
 Strategic outsourcing is not an oxymoron The future competitiveness of their firm depends on it.